 Cheese professionals always look to Boska for sleek, brilliantly designed cheese tools, and this is no exception.
 With most graters, you run the cheese over the grater, but this tool is designed to run over the cheese, which is both easier and safer for your fingers.
+Likewise, it's nice to have more control over the grater.
 Is this the right tool if you need to shred a pound of cheddar for your cheesy potato recipe?
 No. But for smaller jobs, this is an excellent option.
 It’ll fit in your silverware drawer and is easy to throw in the dishwasher.